Degree Programs & Requirements

 For your PhD, you will be expected to meet the following requirements:

-- 30 credits in 10 history classes, including the introductory Scope and Methods of Historical Studies, and two courses in a chosen comparative area
+- 27 credits in 9 history classes, including Scope and Methods of Historical Studies (8015) in the first semester and a History Research Seminar (8021), which would focus on prospectus writing to be taken in the second or third year, as well as two courses in a chosen comparative area

 - 12 credits from outside the history department related to your course of study

 - 24 thesis credits